-35. Under section 25 of the FTCA, you must give notice of the decisions made on an application for referral of a project to a panel, and the reasons for your decisions, to the applicant and anyone invited to comment under section 21 of the FTCA.
+- 36. Under section 25 of the FTCA, you must give notice of the decisions made on an application for referral of a project to a panel, and the reasons for your decisions, to the applicant and anyone invited to comment under section 21 of the FTCA. - 37.
+You did not invite comment on the referral application from iwi authorities or other Māori groups.
+However, if you decide to refer this project to a panel, the notice of decisions and associated reasons must be given to: - a. the relevant iwi authorities and Treaty settlement entities identified in this report

-- 36. You invited TRONT (as a member of the Greater Christchurch Partnership3) to comment on the referral application for the Whisper Creek Residential Subdivision Project. - 37.
-If you decide to refer this project to a panel, the notice of decisions and associated reasons must also be given to: - a. relevant iwi authorities and Treaty settlement entities identified in this report - b. any other iwi authorities or Treaty settlement entities you consider have an interest in the - c. any group that is or party to either a joint management agreement or Mana Whakahono ā Rohe under the RMA that relates to the project area. - 38.
+- b. any other iwi authorities or Treaty settlement entities you consider have an interest in the matter - c. any group that is or party to either a joint management agreement or Mana Whakahono ā Rohe under the RMA that relates to the project area. - 38.
 TRONT is the sole relevant iwi authority and Treaty settlement entity for receipt of the notice of decisions; contact details are in Attachment 2. - 39.
-We have not identified any other iwi authorities or Treaty settlement entities who may have an interest in the project, and there are no relevant joint management agreements or Mana Whakahono ā Rohe to consider. - 40.
-If you decide to refer this project, we recommend copying the application and the notice of decisions to the relevant rūnanga, Te Rūnanga o Ngāi Tūāhuriri, and their agent Mahaanui Kurataiao Ltd, to facilitate their preparedness for engagement in the panel process (should they wish to do so).
+If you decide to refer the project, we recommend copying the notice of decisions to the relevant rūnanga, through their agent MKT, to facilitate these parties' preparedness for engagement in the panel process.
 Contact details are in Attachment 2.